top of page

 Dear Friends of St. Anne's Shrine,

-You can also assist the Shrine in response to this appeal by making a Christmas donation.
-Given a long list of deferred maintenance items and rising costs, the Dion Family Foundation has pledged a $50,000 matching gift challenge.
-Each dollar you contribute for the upkeep of St. Anne’s Shrine will be matched, up to a combined total of $100,000.
+You can also assist the Shrine in response to this appeal by making a generous Christmas donation.
+The Dion Family Foundation has pledged a $50,000 matching gift initiative.
+Each dollar you contribute for the programming and upkeep of St. Anne’s Shrine will be matched, up to a combined total of $100,000.
 Your donation will go twice as far.
-Please use our Prayer Request form to submit your intentions so that we Edmundites can remember them in our prayers in the Advent and Christmas seasons.
+Please also remember to submit your intentions

 Sincerely,